-At the Long Island, NY campus medical library, students may borrow a laptop computer for limited time frames.
-Wisser Library, the main library of New York Institute of Technology's Long Island campus, provides access to thousands of nonmedical books, research literature, and other general facilities.
+At the Long Island campus medical library, students may borrow a laptop computer for limited time frames.
+Wisser Library-the main campus library-provides access to thousands of non-medical books, research literature, and other general resources.

-All College of Osteopathic Medicine buildings are wired for wireless network access.
+All College of Osteopathic Medicine buildings are equipped with wireless network access.